radish-es/casebook-property/content/problems/takahashi-letter.md

     explanation: The dispossession of Japanese Canadians from British Columbia during WWII involved a complex legal structure designed to hold, and ultimately alienate (or "liquidate"), their property.
 This article explains some background to these events and argues for a particular legal interpretation of the property arrangements involved.
   - url: content/cases/iwasaki.md
     explanation: Here the court is pressed to interpret the taking of Japanese Canadians' property as giving rise to a form of legal trust.
+  - url: content/cases/duthie.md
+    explanation: What exactly do the obligations of a trustee look like?
+To whom are those obligations owed?
 published: true
 weight: 9
 ---

-In 1944, Toyo Takahashi, a Japanese Canadian woman, wrote the following letter to Prime Minister William Lyon Mackenzie King, protesting the forced sale of her home in Victoria, British Columbia:[^findlay2023]
+In 1944, Toyo Takahashi, a Japanese Canadian woman, wrote the following letter to Prime Minister William Lyon Mackenzie King, protesting the forced sale of her home in Victoria, British Columbia under the wartime legal regime that had emerged to dispossess Japanese Canadians of their property and "liquidate" their belongings:[^findlay2023]

 > Dear Sir:
 >